 Luckily, Type 2 Diabetes can be reversed with a healthy diet and exercise.

 If you have a desire to adopt a child, you should work on getting healthy before contacting an adoption agency.
-The healthier you are, the better chances you have of fulfilling your dream of adopting a child.
+The healthier you are, the better chance you have of fulfilling your dream of adopting a child.

 Substance Use Disorder

 Overuse of alcohol, drugs, and prescription medications can all wreak havoc on your body as well as your mental wellbeing.

 Not only does the body suffer from chemical abuse, but it also impairs driving and is likely to cause communication problems with others.

 Can Substance Abuse Disorder Exclude You from Adoption Eligibility?